 - (D) A copy, or a statement of the internet address (URL), of any EPA guidance documents, policies, and any preambles to regulations that Complainant has relied upon with regard to the allegations set forth in the Complaint. - 3.
-In addition, Respondent shall submit the following as part of its Prehearing Exchange: - (A) a copy of any documents in support of the denials made in the Answer; - (B) a copy of any documents in support of the allegations in Respondent's Defenses, if any, and an explanation of its arguments in support of such Defenses; - (C) all factual information Respondent considers relevant to the assessment of a penalty and any supporting documentation; and - (D) if Respondent takes the position that the proposed penalty should be reduced or eliminated on any grounds, such as an inability to pay, then provide a detailed narrative statement explaining the precise factual and legal bases for its position and a copy of any and all documents upon which it intends to rely in support of such position. - 4.
-Finally, Complainant shall submit as part of its Rebuttal Prehearing Exchange: - (A) a statement and/or any documents in response to Respondent's Prehearing Exchange as to provisions 3(A) through 3(D) above.
+In addition, Respondent shall submit the following as part of its Prehearing Exchange(s): - (A) a copy of any and all documents it intends to rely upon in support of the denials made in its Answer; - (B) a copy of any and all documents it intends to rely upon in support of the allegations raised in support of Respondent's Defenses, if any, and an explanation of its arguments in support of each such Defense; - (C) all factual information Respondent considers relevant to the assessment of a penalty and any supporting documentation; and - (D) if Respondent takes the position that the proposed penalty should be reduced or eliminated on any grounds, such as an inability to pay, then provide a detailed narrative statement explaining the precise factual and legal bases for its position and a copy of any and all documents upon which the Respondent intends to rely in support of such position. - 4.
+Finally, Complainant shall submit as part of its Rebuttal Prehearing Exchange: - (A) a statement and/or any documents in response to Respondents' Prehearing Exchange as to provisions 3(A) through 3(D) above.